FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation
-This package estimates factor models on datasets where each row represents an observation.
-This contrasts to the usual litterature that start from a matrix N x T.
+This package estimates factor models on "long" datasets where each row represents an observation.

 I'll use the term "panels" to refer to these long datasets, and id x time to refer to the two dimensions of the factor structure - they correspond to the pair variable x observation in PCA and the pair user x movie in recommandation problems.

 This packages estimates factor models by directly minimizing the sum of residuals.
-This yields four main benefits compared to an eigenvalue decomposition:
+This yields four main benefits compared to a traditional eigenvalue decomposition:

 1. estimate unbalanced panels, i.e. with missing (id x time) observations.